AztecProtocol/dev-rel/hackathons/README.md

 In this hacker handbook, you’ll find

 - [inspiration](INSPIRATION.md) of ZK project ideas for playing around with Aztec & Noir or entering hackathons
-- how to better your chances of winning an Aztec prize at a hackathon
+- how to [better your chances of winning](INSPIRATION.md#hackathon-success-guide-) an Aztec prize at a hackathon
 - a [list of projects and tooling](TOOLS.md) that you can utilize or build on top of

-- [resources for Noir](RESOURCES.md), the backend-agnostic programming language for zk circuits
+Also be sure to check out [this list of resources](../README.md)